grafana/k8s-monitoring-helm/charts/feature-integrations/README.md

 ## Contributing

-To contribute integrations to this feature, there are a few files that need to be created or modified:
+To contribute integrations to this feature, you must create or modify a few files:

 *   `values.yaml` - The main feature chart's values file.
 Add a section for your integration.
 It must contain an `instance` array and any settings that apply to every instance of the integration.
 For example: